Four Tips to Get the Most out of Your Private Boat Charter

 Hey there!
 Since we aren’t your normal everyday $30 tour boat, I wanted to share some tips with you to get most out of your private charter and ensure an amazing experience!

-Communication is key.
+Communication really is key when boating.
 Discuss your itineraries, inclusions, or expectations with your captain ahead of time.
 Captain Rich can recommend a variety of itineraries if you need suggestions.
-If you are celebrating a special event, make sure to let us know.
+Take a look at our range of boat rental itineraries in Palm Harbor for more information.
+If you’re celebrating a special event, make sure to let us know.
 We can arrange to have a specific food or drink ready for you at the boat if desired.
-There are no rules, as long as it is legal and your Captain approves and your budget allows!
+There are no rules, as long as it is legal and your captain approves — and your budget allows!

 Book in advance

-Booking in advance is the key to great availability and to getting the preferred date and time before someone else does.
-At best, two to three weeks beforehand for the majority of trips is enough to have near 100% availability, with the exception of peak seasons/holidays of course.
+Booking in advance is the key to getting the preferred date and time before someone else does.
+At best, two to three weeks beforehand for the majority of trips is enough to have near 100% availability, with the exception of peak seasons/holidays, of course.
 If you want to book a trip to a particular destination on a specific date, it’s best to book well in advance.
-We are lucky to have great weather most of the time, but be aware that the Captain does reserve the right to cancel or reschedule your date due to inclement weather.
+We are lucky to have great weather most of the time, but be aware that the captain does reserve the right to cancel or reschedule your date due to inclement weather.

 Show up prepared

 Keep all your things in a soft duffle bag.
-Keep in mind, less is more on a boat due to limited space.
+Keep in mind that less is more on a boat, due to limited space.
+You can read more about our R-7 boat here and more boat safety tips here.
 Cameras and phones are great but not much fun when their juice is gone.
 Make sure you bring device chargers and a portable charger that lets you charge on the go.

 Bring a camera

-It’s much easier to tell a story with pictures.
-Trip photos are excellent memory triggers – they show where you went, what you saw and who you did it with.
+It’s much easier to tell a story with pictures and Palm Harbor’s waters have some of the most stunning coastal views you’ll ever see.
+Trip photos are excellent memory triggers – they show where you went, what you saw, and who you did it with.
 You may not want to take the time out to jot down your thoughts in a journal or even on a blog every day, but having a camera in your pocket means you can quickly snap a photo or two (or twelve) and then later, by looking at those pictures, relive the experience.